Overtorment/awesome-smart-contracts/README.md

 Second (aka computational) layer will run smart contracts using a Haskell-inspired scripting language, called Plutus, and is scheduled to release in first quarter 2018.

+Governed by The Cardano Foundation, IOHK and Emurgo.

 Docs:
   * https://whycardano.com/
   * https://cardanodocs.com/technical/plutus/introduction/